 ¨ Customer Bait - Buttons, Business Cards and/or Postcards.
 Make sure they have your logo, contact info, URL and hopefully a product photo on them.
 Bring loads to give away.
 If people walk out of your booth without a purchase, make sure they have something in their hand with your name on it.

-¨ Friends to help It is so good to have a friend to help.
+¨ Friends to help – It is so good to have a friend to help.
 Both for the grunt work of setting up and taking down, but also for the company to make the day go faster.
 Feed your booth helpers, give them free stuff.
 Granted, you could pay them, but you can't guarantee that you'll make money that day, so someone willing to work for stuff or out of friendship is the best!

 Remember, enjoy the show!
-Its the best way to learn from other vendors, get real feedback on your work, get questions, custom orders, hopefully lots of sales.
+It’s the best way to learn from other vendors, get real feedback on your work, get questions, custom orders, hopefully lots of sales.
 Keep on open mind and a smile on your face.

 www.chicagocraftmafia.com/craftracket/ccm_cr_craft_show_101.pdf